Armand Philippon

-Armand Philippon (27 August 1761 - 4 May 1836), sometimes called Phillipon, was a French soldier during the French Revolution and the subsequent First French Empire.
+Armand Philippon (/fiːliːˈpɒ̃/ fee-lee-PON, /fr/; 27 August 1761 - 4 May 1836), sometimes called Phillipon, was a French military officer of the French Revolutionary Wars and Napoleonic Wars.

-Despite enlisting in the army as a private soldier, Philippon rose to the rank of Général de Division during the Peninsular War, and was created Baron in 1809.
+Despite enlisting in the army as a private soldier, Philippon rose to the rank of general of division during the Peninsular War, and was created Baron in 1809.
 He was Governor of Badajoz between 1811 and 1812, when he was captured by the British following the Battle of Badajoz.
 After his capture, Philippon was taken to the UK, but he broke his parole and returned to France and the Grande Armée before retiring from military service on 15 January 1814.

 Biography

 Philippon was born in Rouen on 27 August 1761, and enlisted as a soldier in the Regiment of Lorraine on 15 April 1778.
 He was promoted to corporal on 16 April 1785, sergeant in November 1786 and sergeant major on 15 April 1790.
 He received his commission on 9 August 1792, when he was named captain in the 7th battalion of Bec-d'Ambès.
-He spent 1792-93 campaigning with the Armée du Nord, under the command of Generals Joseph Marie Servan de Gerbey and Jacques Léonard Muller, before joining the Armée des Pyrénées occidentales under General Bon Adrien Jeannot de Moncey.
-While serving on the Spanish border, Philippon distinguished himself by capturing a fort at Irursum, defended by 2,500 Spanish troops, with only 600 men.
-This act of bravery resulted in Philippon's promotion to Adjutant-General and provisional Chef de brigade.
+He spent 1792-93 campaigning with the Army of the North, under the command of Generals Joseph Marie Servan de Gerbey and Jacques Léonard Muller, before joining the Army of the Western Pyrenees under General Bon Adrien Jeannot de Moncey.
+While serving on the Spanish border, Philippon distinguished himself by capturing a fort at Irurtzun, defended by 2,500 Spanish troops, with only 600 men.
+This act of bravery resulted in Philippon's promotion to Adjutant-General and provisional chef de brigade.

-Philippon was transferred to the Army of the West in Year IV (1795-1796), then posted to the Army of the Danube in Year VII (1798-1799) where he was given command of the 87th demi-Brigade.
-The years IX-XI (1800-1803) were spent campaigning in Grisons, Valais, Switzerland and Italy, and in October 1803 he became Colonel of the 54th Line regiment.
+Philippon was transferred to the Army of the West in Year IV (1795-1796), then posted to the Army of the Danube in Year VII (1798-1799) where he was given command of the 87th demi-brigade.
+The years IX-XI (1800-1803) were spent campaigning in Grisons, Valais, Switzerland and Italy, and in October 1803 he became Colonel of the 54th Line Regiment.

 After moving to the French Army of Hanover, Philippon was made a member of the Légion d'honneur on 19 Frimaire Year XII (November 1803) and an officer of that order on 25 Prairial (14 June 1804).
 He served in Spain during the Peninsular War from 1808, was created a baron in 1809, and saw action with General Pierre Lapisse's division of Marshal Victor's I Corps at the Battle of Talavera and the Siege of Cádiz.
-Philippon's conduct at Cádiz resulted in his promotion to brigadier general (Général de Brigade) on 25 June 1810.
+Philippon's conduct at Cádiz resulted in his promotion to brigade general on 25 June 1810.